nova-collective/agora/README.md

 # How Agora works

 Agora is a **dApp composed by a web front end and a backed** composed by an application server and a database.
-The backend interacts with the underliyng public Ethreum network.
+The backend interacts with the underlying public Ethereum network.
 The application provides two types of users:

 * **Admin users**: access the admin area and they can create a manage elections;
-* **Voter users**: they can register to the plaform as voters, they can vote, and check if the vote is correctly registered on the blockchain network;
+* **Voter users**: they can register to the platform as voters, they can vote, and check if the vote is correctly registered on the blockchain network;

 The homepage is accessible to everyone, in the home page is possible to consult the results of the elections.